GDG-Ukraine/devfest-ukraine-14/README.md

 ## Local development

-Check if you have [all requirments for local environment](http://jekyllrb.com/docs/installation/), install [Jekyll server](http://jekyllrb.com/docs/quickstart/) gem and run this command from project root folder:
+Check if you have [all requirements for local environment](http://jekyllrb.com/docs/installation/), install [Jekyll server](http://jekyllrb.com/docs/quickstart/) gem and run this command from project root folder:

 ```bash
     jekyll serve -w